There’s plenty of content and research papers that highlight the shifting landscape of the digital advertising industry.

 And from a macro perspective, it’s important for marketers to be aware of them.
 Somewhat surprisingly, at a global level, consumers have no dominant preference towards email or mobile ads, with both channels receiving exactly 41% of the total vote.
 Phone alerts, such as push notifications and texts, were the least popular method amongst respondents.
 Just 18% stated that they preferred receiving marketing messages this way.

-“Annoying, intrusive or irrelevant marketing messages give me a poor opinion of the website or app that hosts them.”
+“Annoying, intrusive or irrelevant advertising messages give me a poor opinion of the website or app that hosts them.”

-Key Finding: Half of your business is at risk with irrelevant advertising.
+Key Finding: Half of your business is at risk with irrelevant digital advertising.

 Consumers are spoilt for choice when it comes to apps and websites on mobile.
 With infinite options available, there’s far more supply than there is demand.
 And as anyone in publishing can attest, it’s not easy to gain a commercial foothold in such a competitive space.